Niuskir/Electron-Orbitals-Blender-3D/README.md

 # Electron-Orbitals-Blender-3D
 Electron Orbital Visualization (probability clouds) generated in Blender 3D

-Included a Blender Python script which calculates probabilty cloud isosurfaces and generates the corresponding meshes at various probabilty levels (isolevels).
-Various orbitals can be generated based on in the script settable combinations of n, l & m + number of contours + mesh resolution.
+Included a Python script (Electron_Orbitals_v4) in Blender (Electron_Orbitals_v4.blend) which calculates a defined number of probabilty cloud isosurfaces and generates the corresponding meshes at various probabilty levels (isolevels).
+Various meshes of orbitals + corresonding probability levels can be generated based on in the script settable combinations of n, l & m + number of contours + mesh resolution.

 I have created this pyhton script by combining great work which can be found here: https://github.com/damontallen/Orbitals/blob/master/Hydrogen%20Orbitals%20(Feb%2018,%202014)%20(dynamic%20entry).ipynb and here: https://github.com/mutantbob/blender-marching-cubes